Understanding how an E Cigs works, is more than simply the volts of your battery.

-It’s about oHms, Watts, Amps AND Volts and how they react to your device.
+It’s about oHms, Watts, Amps AND Volts, plus, how they react to your device.
+The math may be confusing to some, but it’s important to understand the basics-

-Although we can cheat a bit by using charts.
+Although we can cheat a little by using charts.

 Watts = Volts X Volts / Ohms